Postgraduate Course: Univariate Statistics and Methodology using R (PSYL11053)

 R is a language and environment for statistical computing and graphics that is highly flexible and increasingly popular for statistical analysis.
 It provides a wide variety of statistical and graphical techniques, including facilities to produce well-designed publication-quality plots.

-Design and analysis are taught under a unifying framework which shows that all statistical methods are special cases of a more general model.
-The course concentrates on research designs and analysis for problems in which there is a single outcome variable.
+Design and analysis are taught under a unifying framework which shows a) how research problems and design should inform which statistical method to use and b) that all statistical methods are special cases of a more general model.
+The course concentrates on research designs and analysis for problems in which there is a single outcome variable and would be taught using the general linear model as a framework to design and analysis.

 * Introduction to the use of statistical methods in research.